adhithin/P5Candyyyy/README.md

 <tr>
 <td>Big Idea #3:</td>
 <td>Algorithms and Programming: Using algos and programming to design and present to the user.</td>
 <td>Creating a great UI desgin for our data filled website.
 Using HTML, CSS, and Javascript.
 Making a visual storyboard before putting it into our website.
-We will have options to go to different recipe pages and add in your own recipes.</td>
+We will have options for seeing data on leaderboards, as well as easy to access buttons for the user to understand. </td>
 </tr>
 <tr>
 <td>Big Idea #4:</td>